MASTER SERVICES AGREEMENT

 2.3 Restrictions.
 Client agrees not to: (i) rent, lease, or loan the Services, or any part thereof, or provide the Services to others on its own behalf or on a third party’s behalf; (ii) permit third parties to benefit from the use of the Services via timesharing, service bureau arrangements, or otherwise; or (iii) download, export, or re-export any software or technical data received hereunder, regardless of the manner in which received, without all required United States and foreign government licenses.
 Client shall not, and shall not request that any third party, modify, reverse engineer, or attempt to gain unauthorized access to any portion of the Services.
 Client shall, by commercially reasonable means, prevent unauthorized disclosure, publication, display, or use of the Services.
 Client will promptly notify NEALABC of any known or suspected misuse of any Services.

 2.4 Third Party Products.
 NEALABC may purchase on behalf of Client or specify as part of the Services that Client purchase certain third-party hardware, software, applications, and equipment (“Third-Party Products”).
 Client acknowledges that recommendations of Third-Party Products are intended to be used only as guidelines and that the actual performance of Third-Party Products may vary based on such factors as exact configuration and the number of users.
 Client further understands that NEALABC may receive compensation in the form of a commission or revenue share in connection with the sale of certain Third-Party Products.
 Except as provided in an applicable SOW, Client shall contract directly with the licensor or seller (the “Licensor”) of any license, end user subscriber agreement, or other end user agreement for Third-Party Products (collectively, “EULAs”).
 NEALABC will not be a party to any EULA and will not become the licensee on behalf of Client.
 NEALABC makes no representations—express, implied, or otherwise—regarding any Third-Party Products.
 Client expressly acknowledges and agrees that its use of Third-Party Products is at Client’s sole risk and that Third-Party Products are recommended by NEALABC “as is” and without warranty of any kind from NEALABC, including, without limitation, any implied warranty of merchantability, fitness for a particular purpose, or non-infringement.
 Client agrees to observe the terms of any applicable EULA and that Client shall be fully liable with respect to any improper use of Third-Party Products or violation of such EULAs.
 Client’s remedies with respect to Third-Party Products will be limited to whatever recourse may be available against the Licensor thereof and are subject to all restrictions and other limitations as may be displayed or referenced by the EULA.
 Without limiting the generality of the foregoing, if a SOW provides for NEALABC to provide configuration, installation, or deployment services relating to any Third-Party Products, any warranties of NEALABC relate to and are applicable to NEALABC’s Services only, not to Third-Party Products.
 The performance of and all warranties applicable to Third-Party Products shall be governed exclusively by the Licensor’s warranty (including any extended warranty package purchased by Client) and NEALABC shall have no liability for the foregoing.
 If Client is directly sublicensing any Third-Party Products from NEALABC, then the applicable SOW will state that expressly and will include the specific terms and conditions of such sublicense.
+Unless otherwise specified, the initial term of discounted Third-Party Products shall be twelve (12) months.
+This agreement shall be automatically renewed on an annual basis unless either party provides written notice to the other of its intentions not to renew at least sixty (60) days prior to the expiration the current annualized term.

 3.1 NEALABC.
 NEALABC shall designate personnel it deems, in its sole discretion, sufficient to perform the Services set forth in each SOW.
 NEALABC’s personnel shall perform the Services in a workmanlike manner consistent with industry standards for the applicable Services.